What is Enterprise Architecture?

 It all comes down to realizing/building the solutions integrally and implementing them as change, transforming the enterprise for the better.

-The Enterprise Transformation reference model below shows that integral design and change are key.
+The Enterprise Transformation reference model shows that integral design and change are key.
 Finally, the projects must have deliverables as outcomes that can be placed in a business or IT plateaus.

 You can create or even generate product-breakdown-structures and work breakdown structures from your solution architecture and provide your stakeholders with interactive click-through roadmaps so their hunger for progress information can be fulfilled any time they want.